LukasLen/Privacy-Extension-For-WhatsApp-Web/README.md

   <img width="48%" title="WhatsApp™ Web with the extension" alt="WhatsApp™ Web with the extension" src="https://github.com/LukasLen/Privacy-Extension-For-WhatsApp-Web/blob/master/screenshots/PFWA_Settings.png?raw=true">
 </p>

-To increase privacy in public spaces the Privacy Extension For WhatsApp™ Web blurs your messages as well as other content and only reveals one when you hover over it with your mouse cursor.
-Additionally, you can quickly toggle all effects by using a keyboard shortcut or by clicking the toggle button in the extension menu.
+To increase privacy in public spaces the Privacy Extension For WhatsApp™ Web blurs your messages.
+Your messages and other content only reveals upon hovering over with your mouse cursor.
+Additionally you can quickly toggle all effects by using a keyboard shortcut or by clicking the toggle button in the extension menu.

 **Customize it**